Famously floppy-haired actor and prankster, Ashton Kutcher has revealed he is losing his hair.

 For those wanting alternative hair loss solutions to wearing a baseball cap - especially those who worry about not suiting a cap, their ears being too prominent, or whose job doesn't permit such attire - there are clinically-proven options available for preventing baldness.

-In addition to the well-established topical and oral treatments, at Belgravia, personalised hair loss treatment courses also tend to comprise appropriate hair growth supporting products.
+In addition to the well-established topical and oral treatments MHRA licensed and FDA approved hair loss treatments, supplementary hair growth supporting products can be used.

-These range from low-level laser therapy devices which are used at home a few times each week for around 10-15 minutes per session in order to stimulate the hair follicles, to the highly-targeted Hair Vitalics for Men food supplement for healthy hair growth.
-This contains an exclusive combination of key vitamins, minerals, amino acids and botanical extracts including biotin, selenium and zinc, and was developed by Belgravia’s hair experts for one-a-day use.
+These range from low-level laser therapy devices which are used at home a few times each week for a few minutes per session in order to stimulate the hair follicles, to highly-targeted food supplements, such as Hair Vitalics for Men which contains a considered combination of key vitamins, minerals, amino acids and botanical extracts including biotin, selenium and zinc for the maintenance of normal healthy hair growth.

 For some men who are worried that their hair is starting to thin, or their temples are receding, it can be helpful to speak to a specialist in order to get a professional diagnosis and advice.
 Furthermore, the earlier treatment is started, the better the response is likely to be, so finding out about potential options and receiving bespoke recommendations via a consultation can be a great way to start - especially if you're not keen on being a 'baseball cap guy'.